devbret/mp4-to-gif/README.md

 ## Please Note

-The file size of the GIFs generated using this program are dependent on the size of the original MP4 files.
-And therefore may be extraordinarily large after processing.
-Please consider this.
+The file sizes of the GIFs generated using this program are dependent on the file sizes of the original MP4 files.
+Those GIF files may therefore be extraordinarily large after processing.
+Please consider this before running the software.